 Purpose of Reviewing

 Reviewing papers for IEEE Network has two functions: to provide feedback on articles that guarantees a high-quality publication and to provide feedback to authors that may assist them in preparing quality manuscripts for submission in the future.
-Reviewers should strive to offer feedback that is useful to the authors in revising their manuscripts for publication or rewriting a manuscript for resubmission to IEEE Network at a later date.
+Reviewers should strive to offer feedback that is useful to the authors in revising their manuscripts for publication or rewriting a manuscript for resubmission to IEEE Network.

 The former option is appropriate for those articles that have sufficient technical content so that judicious revisions can result in a high-quality article for publication.
 The latter option is appropriate when the author(s) have submitted an article that is not appropriate for publication, or even consideration, in IEEE Network.
 In the latter case, the reviewer’s report should contain sufficient information to allow the author to understand the type of article that is appropriate.
 Indeed, it is probably appropriate to have a canned description that can be used.